Connecting Clients to your LizardFS installation¶

 Read ahead cache

-If you want to make use of the read ahead caching feature which will sig- nificantly improve your read performance, you will require to configure the following options:
+If you want to make use of the read ahead caching feature which will significantly improve your read performance, you will need to configure the following options:

 mfsmount -o cacheexpirationtime=500 -o readaheadmaxwindowsize=4096 mountpoint/

-readaheadmaxwindowsize can be adjusted to the installation - starting with 1024 and increasing it until tests show no performance gain is a good idea.
+readaheadmaxwindowsize can be adjusted to your local requirements - starting from 1024 and increasing it in small steps until your tests show no more performance gain is a good idea.

 You can now store your files on your brand new installation.